-The CPSM® Diagnostic Kit assists candidates in identifying gaps in their knowledge against the Exam content.
+The CPSM® Diagnostic Practice Exam assists candidates in identifying gaps in their knowledge against the Exam content.
 It also allows candidates to become familiar with the multiple choice item formats that ISM uses in the Exams.
-The CPSM® Diagnostic Kit is available as a print or web version.
-The content in the web Diagnostic Kit is equivalent to the print version.
+The CPSM® Diagnostic Practice Exam is available as a print or web version.
+The content in the web Diagnostic Practice Exam is equivalent to the print version.
 However, the web-based version more closely simulates the test taking environment.

 In addition, ISM has compiled a Supplemental Reading List to help candidates prepare for their exams.
 The books on the list have been chosen because of their focus on the expanded components of supply management.